Skip to content

-The focus of these explorations is not on great photographers and famous names, not on the classics and incunabula of the history of photography, but on perhaps strange but nevertheless important questions:
+The focus of these explorations is not on great photographers and famous names, not on the classics and the incunabula of the history of photography, but on perhaps strange but nevertheless important questions:

 Why are cyborgs interested in photographs (even though they have no history of their own)?